About Us

 Spine Labels & Casing In

-There are a variety of spine labels used in book binding.
-Some are printed on beautiful, textured paper.
-Others are embossed to a leather tag or directly onto the book spine.
+There are various types of spine labels used in bookbinding.
+Some are printed on finely textured paper, while others are embossed onto leather tags or directly onto the book’s spine.
+Once the spine labels are applied, the text blocks are carefully cased into their finished covers.

 slipcase and clamshell process